 - Periodically monitor the performance of the Reserve Fund and Operating Fund.

-- Monitor the compliance with the Investment Policy.
+- Monitor ICANN's compliance with the Investment Policy.

-- Periodically evaluate the current risk tolerances and investment objectives.
+- Periodically evaluate ICANN's current risk tolerances and investment objectives.

-- Periodically report to the full board the compliance with the Investment Policy.
+- Periodically report to the full Board on ICANN org's compliance with the Investment Policy.

 - Approve disbursements from the Reserve Fund.

-ICANN's CFO, with the assistance of ICANN staff, shall oversee the administration of the Investment Policy, including:
+ICANN's CFO, with the assistance of certain ICANN personnel, shall take certain steps to oversee the administration of the Investment Policy, including:

 - Recommend the Investment Management Company.